Sustainable Ideas for Fall Decor

 Edible Decor

 • Decorate using edible items like apples, pomegranates, and nuts.
-These can be composted after use or consumed.
+These can be composted after use or you can eat them!

 • Display candy in reusable containers or jars as decorations, then give them out to trick-or-treaters.